-(60) a. fordi vi så slet [ingen indflydelse]i ville få \i [på de because we then at.all no influence would have on these beslutninger], decisions b. \ fordi vi så slet [ingen indflydelse på de beslutninger]i ville because we then at.all no influence on these decisions would få ${-i}$ have c. ??
-[Nogen inflydelse]i ville vi ikke få \i på de beslutninger any influence would we not have on these decisions 'We wouldn't get any influence on the decisions.'
+- (60) a. fordi vi så slet [ingen indflydelse], ville få \, [på de because we then at.all no influence would have on these beslutninger], 28 decisions - 'because we wouldn't have any influence on the decisions,' - b. \ fordi vi så slet [ingen indflydelse på de beslutninger] $i$ ville because we then at all no influence on these decisions would få $\i$ have - 'because we wouldn't have any influce on the decisions' - c. ??
+[Nogen inflydelse] i ville vi ikke få \i på de beslutninger any influence would we not have on these decisions 'We wouldn't get any influence on the decisions.'